isomerpages/moe-konghwasch/_cca/Visual and Performing Arts/Chinese Calligraphy Club.md

 ---
 ### Chinese Calligraphy Club

 The Chinese Calligraphy Club provides different platforms for the holistic development of the pupils in Chinese calligraphy and brush painting.
-To foster greater awareness in Chinese calligraphy, pupils were given opportunities to take part in national calligraphy competitions.
+To foster greater awareness in Chinese calligraphy, pupils were given opportunities to take part in national calligraphy competitions and SYF Art Exhibition.